Skip to content

 Groovy Common Syntax

-Groovy is a flexible programming language based on the Java platform that combines many powerful features from Python, Ruby, and Smalltalk.
+Groovy is a flexible programming language based on the Java platform, combining many powerful features from Python, Ruby, and Smalltalk.
 Below are some common Groovy syntaxes to help you get started quickly.

 Variable Declaration

-In Groovy, variable declarations can use the def keyword or explicitly specify a type.
+In Groovy, variables can be declared using the def keyword or by explicitly specifying a type.

 groovy